 The Desire to Succeed

-So what is it that our clients, friends and family members who we have helped to change have in common?
+So what is it that my clients, friends and family members who I have helped to change all have in common?
 Desire.

 Apologies if you thought that I was going to spell out to you some kind of ninja technique passed down through generations of Buddhist monks.
 The answer is far more simple and can actually (without getting too deep on you) be transferred to all aspects of life where success has been achieved.